agentmorris/camera-trap-ml-survey/README.md

 **Tabak, M. A., Norouzzadeh, M. S., Wolfson, D. W., Sweeney, S. J., VerCauteren, K. C., Snow, N. P., ... & Teton, B. (2018).
 Machine learning to classify animal species in camera trap images: applications in ecology. *Methods in Ecology and Evolution*.**

-"We trained machine learning models using convolutional neural networks with the ResNet-18 architecture and 3,367,383 images to automatically classify wildlife species from camera trap images obtained from five states across the United States."
+&ldquo;We trained machine learning models using convolutional neural networks with the ResNet-18 architecture and 3,367,383 images to automatically classify wildlife species from camera trap images obtained from five states across the United States.&rdquo;

 They tested on smaller data sets from Canada (5900 images) and Tanzania (Snapshot Serengeti, just used for testing *detection* models).

 98% top-1 accuracy on US images, 82% top-1 accuracy on Canada images, 94% detection accuracy on Tanzania images.

 28 species, operated on images @ 256x256.
 10% test set held out from the \~3M images.
 Trained in TF, based on ResNet-18.
 Collapsed species with \<2000 images into taxonomic groups, built a separate group-level model.
 For some reason they had lots of pigs, so they trained a separate pig/non-pig model.
-So that's three models total.
-I believe "empty" was a class in both the species- and group-level models, i.e. they did not train a separate detector.
+So that&rsquo;s three models total.
+I believe &ldquo;empty&rdquo; was a class in both the species- and group-level models, i.e. they did not train a separate detector.

 Cross-validation was by sequence, not by location.
 I.e., the same locations appeared in training and test.